 We're the same National Aquarium you know and love, with the following essential changes to ensure a safe and enjoyable experience for all:

 Before Your Visit

 Ticketing & Timed Entry

-The National Aquarium is operating at a reduced capacity to ensure proper social distancing can be maintained.
-Capacity is being managed by our timed ticketing system and on-site staff to ensure the appropriate amount of guests are entering based on how many guests exit the building at any given time.
-To help ensure this process runs smoothly, we are asking all guests and members to reserve their timed entries in advance.
+The National Aquarium is operating at a reduced capacity.
+Capacity is being managed by our timed ticketing system.
+To help ensure this process runs smoothly, we are asking guests to reserve their timed entries in advance.
 Members are not required to make a reservation.

 Click one of the following buttons to reserve: